zxyang/cordova-plugin-clientcertificate/README.md

 # cordova-client-cert-authentication
 This plugin adds certificate-based authentication (SSO) to your cordova application.
-There is to extra coding or android  knowledge required when using this plugin.
-It does not contain any JavaScript part since it just waits until the SSLSocket asks the client for a certificate and then shows the default client-cert pop-up you'd also get when visiting your web page using the android chrome browser.
+There is no extra coding or android  knowledge required when using this plugin.
+It does not contain any JavaScript part since it just waits until the SSLSocket asks the client for a certificate and then shows the default client-cert pop-up you would also get when visiting your web page using the android chrome browser.

 ## Usage
 Follow the official [Get Started](https://cordova.apache.org/#getstarted) guide of cordova or use your existing application.